wp-plugins/polling-widget-ranker-lists/readme.txt

 = How it works =
 1. Find a ranking you want your visitors to vote on from the [Ranker.com](http://www.ranker.com/ "Ranker") site, or create a new one there.
 2. Copy the URL
-3. Enter that URL into Settings->Ranker Options->Shortcodes
+3. Enter that URL into Tools->Ranker Shortcodes
 4. Put that shortcode into any post.

 Multiple shortcodes can be used per post.

+Configure your site-wide display options via Settings->Ranker Widget

 For more information please see : [Ranker Widget FAQ](http://www.ranker.com/list/the-ranker-widget-frequently-asked-questions/ranker?limit=25 "Widget FAQ")